A Stock You Should Be Looking At: U.S. Silica Holdings Inc. (NYSE:SLCA) - The Dwinnex

 Ratios:

-We take a closer look at SLCA’s different ratios to gain a better understanding of the stock.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 3.42 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 4.59.
+Our goal is to gain a better understanding of SLCA by taking a closer look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 3.07 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 6.23.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.90 and its Current Ratio is at 2.40.
 In the meantime, Its Debt-to-Equity ratio is 1.52 whereas as Long-Term Debt/Eq ratio is at 1.49.

 Upgrades & Downgrades